To1ne/writepermission/_posts/2016-10-03-ergodox-3-years-later.md

 [ErgoDox EZ][6], manufacturers of completely built ErgoDoxes, recently released their [configurator][7].
-I have migrated [my layout][8] to their configurator and now I also I have fully functioning media keys (Volume Up/Down, Play/Pause, Next/Previous).
+I have migrated [my layout][8] to their configurator and now I also have fully functioning media keys (Volume Up/Down, Play/Pause, Next/Previous).

 [6]: http://ergodox-ez.com/ "ErgoDox EZ"